headforwards-spd/headforwards-website/src/pages/design-pages/test-page.md

     type: imageWithTextComponent
     title: How it began
   - description: >-
-      Clients look to Headforwards to develop software that creates value.
-In a rapidly changing business environment, what constitutes value might change from one week to the next.
-    heading: We believe in creating value
-    text: Heading component
-    twoColumns: true
-    type: heading
-    title: Heading
-  - description: >-
       Headforwards is based in Cornwall, UK and we specialise in software development outsourcing...